salvadorgarciamunoz/kipet/documentation/installation.rst

 * IPOPT: used for solving the the NLP problems.

 Currently IPOPT is the only NLP solver tested with the package.
 For the installation instructions please refer to IPOPT_WEBSITE.
 It is recommended to compile IPOPT with the HSL linear solver.
-The examples and test problems are not guaranty to work properly with MUMPS.
+The examples and test problems have not been tested yet with other linear solvers besides HSL.

 Optional dependencies
 -------------------------